Old Mutual Global shifts advisers to Janus from Pimco

-Old Mutual Global Investors said on Friday it will change subadvisors for its total return fund to Janus Capital Group Inc (JNS.N), restoring a longstanding relationship with fund manager Bill Gross.
+June 5 Old Mutual Global Investors said on Friday it will change subadvisors for its total return fund to Janus Capital Group Inc, restoring a longstanding relationship with fund manager Bill Gross.

 Old Mutual's $272 million fund had been subadvised by Pacific Investment Management Co (Pimco), where Gross had managed the fund for more than 12 years, according to a statement.
 A subadvisor is an outside money manager.